Shrishti1701/cross-camera-player-mapping/report.md

 ### Runtime Performance

--Feature extraction (broadcast): ~2 seconds for 132 images -Feature extraction (tacticam): ~3 seconds for 201 images -Matching all pairs: ~0.5 seconds
+- Feature extraction (broadcast): ~2 seconds for 132 images
+- Feature extraction (tacticam): ~3 seconds for 201 images
+- Matching all pairs: ~0.5 seconds
--Total pipeline runtime: ~5–6 seconds on Intel i5 CPU
+- Total pipeline runtime: ~5–6 seconds on Intel i5 CPU

 The pipeline processes ~200 players per camera in under 10 seconds, making it suitable for small to medium sports video datasets.